donaldboulton/minimal-mistakes/_pages/admin.md

 Your User Profile will be saved as a Netlify form, as this Sites User's data .

-Exported cvs/json, and saved in Jekyll data directory.
+Exported as cvs/json, and saved in Jekyll data directory.

 JWT authentication tokens automatically added.